worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 ## 6. Introduction to Networks for Computer vision
 - **Convolution Intro**: I studied convolution and reviewed how the different operations change the relationship between input and output.
 I learnt two important components in building a convolutional neural network.
 The first is applying an activation function, which is analogous to building a regular network.
 Other is max pooling which reduces the number of parameters and makes the network less susceptible to changes in the image.

+- **Convolution Neural Network**: In this section, I used a Convolutional Neural Network to classify handwritten digits from the MNIST database.
+I also reshaped the images to make them faster to process